pyeventsourcing/eventsourcing/docs/topics/process.rst

     orders.follow('payments', payments.notification_log)
     payments.follow('orders', orders.notification_log)

+It would be possible for the tracking records of one process to be presented as notification logs, so an upstream process pull information from downstream processes about their progress.
+This would allow upstream to delete notifications that have been processed downstream, and also perhaps the event records.
+Tracking records except the last can also be removed, if processing with a single thread, otherwise a sufficient history to block slow and stale threads from committing successfully could be chosen.

 Having set up a system of processes, we can run the system by publishing an event that it responds to.
 In the code below,